mikey247/csv-sha-256-creator/README.md

 #### New CSV

 ```
-// An updated csv file final.csv and json file final.json is created in the directory for your usage
+// An updated csv file final.csv and json file final.json with a new Hash table is created in the directory for your usage
 ```